chainguard-dev/edu/content/open-source/slsa/what-is-slsa.md

 toc: true
 ---

-SLSA (pronounced “salsa”), or Supply chain Levels for Software Artifacts, is a framework to help you assess and improve the security of software you create or consume.
-While cyberattacks like SolarWinds and Codecov have contributed to growing awareness over the importance of supply chain security, the complexity of the software development lifecycle can leave many feeling unable to adequately understand or respond to security vulnerabilities across the chain.
+SLSA (pronounced “salsa”), or Supply chain Levels for Software Artifacts, is a security framework consisting of standards and controls that prevent tampering, improve integrity, and secure packages and infrastructure.
+While cyberattacks like [SolarWinds](https://www.gao.gov/assets/gao-22-104746.pdf) and [Codecov](https://www.reuters.com/technology/codecov-hackers-breached-hundreds-restricted-customer-sites-sources-2021-04-19/) have demonstrated the importance of protecting software from tampering and malicious compromise, the complexity of the software development lifecycle can leave many feeling unable to adequately understand or respond to these specific security issues.

-[Released by Google’s Open Source Security Team](https://security.googleblog.com/2021/06/introducing-slsa-end-to-end-framework.html) in 2001, SLSA was created to help software creators understand where and how they can harden their supply chain security practices, and help software consumers better evaluate whether a software product or component is safe to use.
+[Released by Google’s Open Source Security Team](https://security.googleblog.com/2021/06/introducing-slsa-end-to-end-framework.html) in 2021, SLSA was created as a _framework_ to help software creators understand where and how they can harden their supply chain security practices, and help software consumers evaluate the integrity of a software product or component before they decide to use it.
 SLSA was also designed around the creation of verifiable metadata, so that software consumers can set automated policies to prevent the deployment of code that does not meet their preferred SLSA level.

-Today, SLSA is a vendor-neutral project supported by the [Open Source Security Foundation](https://openssf.org/) and is actively evolving its standards and tooling with industry input.
+Today, SLSA is a vendor-neutral project supported by the [Open Source Security Foundation](https://openssf.org/) and is actively evolving its standards and supporting tools with industry input.
 In this guide, you will learn about SLSA levels and security requirements, emerging tools that can help you meet these requirements, and where you can learn more about the framework.

 ## SLSA Levels

-SLSA offers four ascending levels of security, each containing a set of security requirements that builds on the requirements of the prior level.
+In its current release (SLSA v0.1), SLSA offers four ascending levels of security, each containing a set of security requirements that builds on the requirements of the prior level.
 These levels are designed to work as a ladder so that developers and organizations can incrementally work towards achieving an ideal security posture or the security level appropriate for their risk profile.
-Advancing up the ladder can take years for some software projects, so this framework offers a piecemeal approach that may be more realistic (and encouraging) than trying to meet all of the requirements at once.
+Some software projects may take more time to advance up the ladder, so this framework offers a piecemeal approach that may be more realistic (and encouraging) than trying to meet all of the requirements at once.
+Note that these levels and/or their requirements may shift with the release of SLSA v1.0.

 The levels are described as follows: